Critical Warning Signs That You Should Update Your Plumbing Today

 Wear

 Hardwood and laminate are both long-lasting floors, but hardwood typically scratches more easily than laminate.
-This means if you have pets running through or kids racing toy cars, hardwood flooryou will see the wear-and-tear in the traffic areas.
+This means if you have pets running through or kids racing toy cars, you will see the wear-and-tear in the traffic areas.
 Laminate has a hard coating which can withstand a beating, so you won’t see as much damage from heavy use.
 On the other hand, hardwood floors may be refinished several times, but if laminate is heavily damaged, the entire plank must be replaced — if you have matching planks.

 Cost